wzh99/SimPL/doc/simpl_report.md

 Method `isEqualityType` is mainly used for type checking in equality expression, so I will skip it here.
 In the following, implementation of the rest three methods will be discussed.

-The discussion may be divided with respect to different categories of types: 'Primitive type' refers to unit, boolean and integer.
-'Compound type` refers to arrow, pair, list, reference, etc. Type variable may also appear as a separate category.

 #### 2.1.2 Substitution

 `contains` and `replace` are related to type substitution. `contains` tests whether a certian type variable ever appears in this type, and `replace` replaces a type variable with another type if that type variable appears in this type.

-Primitive types cannot contain any type variable, and they cannot be replaced.
-Compound types may contain type variables, depending on whether its components contain that.
-And it can call `replace` on its components, and then combine the resulting substitutions.
-Type variable contains another type variable if it shares the same name with that, and replacement result is that type.
+The substitution rules just follow the ones introduced in the lecture.

 #### 2.1.3 Unification

-Type unification finds a substitution that can make a certain type uniform with another type.
+Type unification finds a substitution that can make a certain type equivalent with another type.
 This algorithm is implemented in method `unify`.

-For any type, if one but not both of the types is a type variable, and that type variable appears on the RHS, the two variables are swapped.
-Primitive type can only be unified with the same type, yielding an identity substitution.
-Compound type can only be unified with another compound type of the same kind, and then unifies its component pairwise.
-For other cases, report a type mismatch error.
-The substitution returns by the components should be composed.

-For type variables, if another type is also a type variable, do nothing if they share the same name, or substitute that for this type if they don't.
-If that type still contains this type variable, there is a type circularity.
+The unification rules are listed in the specification.

 ### 2.2 Type Checking

 Type checking algorithm is implemeted in `typeCheck` methods of AST nodes.
 The procedure is supported by type environment `TypeEnv`, which records mapping from names to types.
 When a `Name` node is visited, the algorithm look the name up in `TypeEnv`.

-In the interpreter, unification is performed *along with* derivation of constraints, insteading of *after* that.
+In the interpreter, solution of constraints (unification) is performed *along with* derivation of those, insteading of *after* that.
 Generally, the implementation can follow a certain pattern.
 First, call `typeCheck` on sub-expressions and get their respective `TypeResult`s.
 Then, perform unification on the types of sub-expressions.
 Finally, return type of this expression.
 Once a new substitution is derived, it is immediately composed with previous one.
 The implementation of `typeCheck` in `ArithExpr` class can serve as a good example for this pattern.

 ```java
 @Override public TypeResult typeCheck(TypeEnv E) throws TypeError {